charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

     epsilon: a small value which defines the cutoff for points being close together

     Returns:
-    B: A binary vector labelling which cluster each respective point belongs to
+    A binary vector labelling which cluster each respective point belongs to
     """

     # Construct the similarity matrix A